Jump to topic

 Who is Eligible for SBIRT?

 SBIRT can be performed throughout the continuum of healthcare and for a variety of patient populations.
-It is recommended particularly for those who may have an alcohol use disorder (AUD).
+It is recommended particularly for those who may have an alcohol use disorder (AUD) and are looking to stop drinking.

 Benefits of Using SBIRT